robert-kuramshin/rosvesc/README.md

 To Run:
 1. Upload code to Arduno
 2. Start roscore in a terminal with `roscore`
-3. Start rosserial serial node with `rosrun rosserial_python serial_node.py /dev/ttyUSB0` (replace ttyUSB0 if needed)
+3. Start a serial node in a new terminal with `rosrun rosserial_python serial_node.py /dev/ttyUSB0` (replace ttyUSB0 if needed)
 4. Follow instructions in rosvesc.ino for usage